supposedly/nutshell/README.md

                      current center cell, then its neighborhood, and finally the state it transitions into on the next tick.
 Use `*` as an "any state" wildcard.
 Example [here](https://user-images.githubusercontent.com/32081933/39951382-2b37fca0-553e-11e8-87b5-69685dfe4881.png)!

+## Glossary of Nutshell-specific terms
+- **variable**: Either a literal statelist or a name referring to one.
+- **expression**: Anything that resolves to a statelist, including varnames and operations.
+- **state list** (or state-list, statelist): An ordered sequence of cellstates or expressions (written literally).
+  This is referred to as a "variable" in Golly, but here it's better to distinguish it from the prior terms.
+- **directive**: A declaration following the form `name: value` that describes anything about a ruletable.
+- **term**: One individual element of a transition napkin.
+- **napkin** (or transition napkin): Referring to the cells in another's neighborhood, including their states.
+Coined by conwaylife forum contributor 83bismuth38.
+(In contrast, the term "neighborhood" refers only to the positions of these cells)

 ## What's new
 ### Directives
-The `n_states` directive's name has been changed to `states`, and all directives ignore whitespace in their values -- so one may write, say, `symmetries: rotate 4` or `neighborhood: von Neumann`.
+The `n_states` directive's name has been changed to `states` (though the former can still be used), and all directives ignore whitespace in their values -- so one may write, say, `symmetries: rotate 4` or `neighborhood: von Neumann`.
+The `symmetries` directive can take a Python import path for *custom symmetry types*;
-The `symmetries` directive can take a Python import path for *custom symmetry types*; this will be elaborated upon later on.
+this will be elaborated upon later on.
 ```rb
 # Nutshell
 @TABLE